HLTH SC 1002 - Create. Communicate. Connect with Health and Medical Sciences

 General Course Information

-The third module will facilitate students to begin networking and connecting with active health and medical scientists through peer and staff mentors, in their very first semester of study.
+?
+The third module will facilitate students to begin connecting with previous health and medical science graduates to explore potential career pathways.

-Course Coordinator: Bonnie WilliamsCourse co-ordinators are Dr Bonnie Williams and Mrs Emma Muhlack.
+Course Coordinator: Bonnie WilliamsCourse co-ordinators are Mrs Emma Muhlack & Dr Bonnie Williams.

 The full timetable of all activities for this course can be accessed from Course Planner.